alevchuk/minibank/README.md

 cat  ~/.ssh/minibank_id_rsa.pub
 ```

-Copy the output to clip-board.
+Copy the output to clipboard.

 SSH into your Pi and run:
 ```